LaunchBox and Innovation Network

-The LaunchBox and Innovation Hub Network comprises 21 Penn State-funded innovation hubs, 14 of which are LaunchBoxes offering no-cost coworking space, accelerator programs, legal and IP advice, and expert mentorship.
-Other hubs offer makerspace and rapid prototyping resources, workforce development programs, and pitch competitions.
-All the innovation hubs provide free or low-cost services to both University and community entrepreneurs.
+The LaunchBox and Innovation Network is comprised of 21 Penn State-funded innovation spaces, 18 of which are LaunchBoxes offering no-cost coworking space, accelerator programs, legal and IP advice, and expert mentorship.
+Other spaces offer makerspace and rapid prototyping resources, workforce development programs, and pitch competitions.
+All innovation spaces provide free or low-cost services to both University and community entrepreneurs.

 Penn State's Newest Innovation Space

-This 6-story state-of-the-art, multi-use innovation facility is scheduled to open Fall 2021 in downtown State College on Burrowes St. The facility will be the new home of Happy Valley LaunchBox powered by PNC Bank, and offer high-tech digital, wood, and metal makerspace as well as co-working space, accelerator programs, and events.
+This six-story, state-of-the-art, multi-use innovation facility is located at 123 S. Burrowes Street in downtown State College.
+The facility is the home of Happy Valley LaunchBox powered by PNC Bank and offers high-tech digital, wood and metal makerspace as well as coworking space, accelerator programs and events.

 Startup Leadership Network